nextauthjs/next-auth/www/docs/getting-started/client.md

 * Client Side: **Yes**
 * Server Side: **Yes**

-The `getCsrfToken()` method returns the current Cross Site Request Forgery (CSRF Token) required to make POST requests (e.g. for signing in and signing out).
+The `getCsrfToken()` method returns the current Cross Site Request Forgery Token (CSRF Token) required to make POST requests (e.g. for signing in and signing out).

 You likely only need to use this if you are not using the built-in `signIn()` and `signOut()` methods.